Insights and Updates

 How does DSO affect cash flow?

-DSO directly impacts cash-flow because it measures how long your cash is tied up in accounts receivable.
-Higher DSO signals that you're waiting longer for cash, which can create liquidity problems, force you to use credit lines, or prevent you from paying suppliers on time.
-Lower DSO improves cash-flow by converting sales to cash more quickly, giving you more working capital for operations and growth.
+DSO directly impacts cash flow because it measures how long your cash is tied up in accounts receivable.
+Higher DSO means you're waiting longer for cash, which can create liquidity problems, force you to use credit lines, or prevent you from paying suppliers on time.

 Should I use beginning or ending accounts receivable in the DSO formula?

-For the most accurate calculation, use average accounts receivable: (Beginning A/R + Ending A/R) ÷ 2.
-This matches the timing of the numerator and denominator better than using only ending A/R. However, many companies use ending A/R for simplicity, especially when the difference is immaterial.
-For seasonal businesses, average A/R is particularly important.
+For the most accurate calculation, use average accounts receivable: (Beginning A/R + Ending A/R) / 2.
+This matches the timing of the numerator and denominator better than using only ending A/R. For seasonal businesses, average A/R is particularly important.

 How do I reduce DSO?

-To reduce DSO: implement stricter credit policies, send invoices immediately, offer early payment discounts, follow up promptly on overdue accounts, provide multiple payment options, automate payment reminders, require deposits from high-risk customers, and regularly review customer creditworthiness.
-Focus on making it easy and attractive for customers to pay quickly.
+To reduce DSO: implement stricter credit policies, send invoices immediately, offer early payment discounts, follow up promptly on overdue accounts, provide multiple payment options, automate payment reminders, and regularly review customer creditworthiness.

 What is the relationship between DSO and working capital?

 DSO directly affects working capital because accounts receivable is a major component of current assets.
 Higher DSO means more cash tied up in receivables, increasing your working capital needs and potentially requiring external financing.
-Lower DSO frees up cash, reduces working capital requirements, and improves overall liquidity.
+Lower DSO frees up cash and improves overall liquidity.

 How does DSO vary by industry?

 DSO varies significantly by industry based on typical business practices and payment terms.
 Retail and restaurants have low DSO (10-30 days) due to mostly cash sales.
 Software/SaaS companies average 30-60 days.
 Manufacturing ranges from 45-75 days.
-Construction often exceeds 60-90 days due to project-based billing and retention holdbacks.
+Construction often exceeds 60-90 days.
 Always compare your DSO to your specific industry average.
+For current benchmarks broken down by sector, see DSO by Industry: 2025 Benchmarks.

 Is lower DSO always better?